lamnhan066/cloud_sync/README.md

 ## 📄 License

-MIT License — See [LICENSE](LICENSE) for full details.
+This project is licensed under the MIT License — see [LICENSE](LICENSE) for full details.

 ---

 ## 🤝 Contributing

-Issues and PRs are welcome!
-Open a discussion or submit a fix anytime.
+We welcome contributions to CloudSync!
+Feel free to open an issue or submit a pull request if you find a bug or have an idea for an enhancement.
+Let's build something great together!